UWrc/tillicum-slurm/03-bash-scripts.md

 ## Output and Error Files

 By default, both standard output and standard error are directed to a file named `slurm-%j.out`, where the `%j` is replaced with your job ID.
-For job arrays, the default file name is "slurm-%A_%a.out", where "%A" is replaced by the job ID and "%a" with the array index.
+For job arrays, the default file name is `slurm-%A_%a.out`, where "%A" is replaced by the job ID and "%a" with the array index.

-To explicitly specify standard output and error files:
+Explicitly specify `--output` and `--error` flags to save standard output and error files separately:

 ```bash
 #SBATCH --output=logs/slurm_%j.out